Artist

 How much does Paul McCartney make in a year?

-Paul McCartney is modeled at $3.3M-$11M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Paul McCartney is estimated at $3.3M-$11M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Paul McCartney still make money?